tencentyun/intlcloud-documents/yehe_doc/管理工具/云监控/最佳实践/使用 API 创建告警策略_intl_en.md

 2. Click **Online Call** > **Send Request** on the right to get the response, where `Response.Metrics.N` lists all the alarm metrics under the policy type.

 #### Preparing event list
-You can query all the alarm events under the policy type through the [DescribeAlarmEvents](https://intl.cloud.tencent.com/document/product/248/39324) API.
+You can query all the alarm events under the policy type through the  <dx-tag-link link="https://intl.cloud.tencent.com/document/product/248/39324" tag="API">DescribeAlarmEvents</dx-tag-link>.

 1. Log in to the [API Explorer console](https://console.cloud.tencent.com/api/explorer?Product=monitor&Version=2018-07-24&Action=DescribeAlarmEvents&SignVersion=) and enter the input parameters as shown below: